TorsteinTh/software-design-vu/docs/assignment3.md

 The state diagram above represents the state a Game can be in.
 It has three different properties that can be changes and accessed with different methods.

 ## Sequence diagrams
-Author(s): `Noé Rousset`  & `Patricia Santana Vasquez`

-`Sequence diagram showing League creation and execution`
+Author(s): `Teona Moga`, `Patricia Santana Vasquez`, `Noe Rousset` `Sequence diagram showing League creation and execution`
 ![](imgs/teamcreation.png)

-This sequence diagram shows the interaction of a player and the game when they attempting to create and add a new team to the system.
-This sequence happens when the user inputed data does not have an empty field or is duplicating a player that is already in the system.
-Either of those situations would cause the user to recieve an error message of "Missing player" or "Duplicate Players".
-If neither of those conditions are met the user can then create and add a new team.
+This sequence diagram represent how the creation of the player's team occur and the interactions between the game and team editor.
+The player represent by the actor element provides a list of players for his team in the team editor.
+Once the "Save Team" button is pressed, createTeam() is called.

+The team editor checks if the player selection is correct, as shown in the Alt fragment.
+If there are not enough players to create a team, showError() is called and displays an error message showing which fields are empty.
+If the same player appears multiple times in the selection, showError() is called and an error message is displayed.
+If an error occurs, createTeam() exits and the player must press "Save Team" to start again.

+If there are no errors, addTeam() is called, and :Game creates a new team object and adds it to the team pool.

 `Sequence diagram showing League creation and execution`
 ![](imgs/Sequence2League.png)

 This sequence diagrams shows the interactions between the player and the game to execute the league from a player provided schedule.
 This sequence happens when all teams have been made and the player starts the league simulation.
-The player represented by the actor element provides a schedule with all the matches that will play in the first round to the game.
+The player represented by the actor element provides a schedule with includes the number of matches and which teams will play in the first round.

+Once the Start button is pressed, the league simulator checks for errors as shown in the alt fragment.
+If there are matches missing teams, showError is called and an error message is displayed.
+This causes the league execution to stop and the player has to hit the start button again.

+If there are no errors, the League object is created and the execution of the league begins.
-From this schedule a new League object is created.
-The league then starts with the playRound function.
+The league starts with the playRound function.
 Here all the scheduled matches are played one by one in the Loop fragment.
 A match object is created and returns the winner of the match before being destroyed.
 The winning teams are added to the pool of teams playing next round.

 Once a round is over, the Alt fragment checks if there are more than one remaining team.
 If yes playRound is called recursively, as shown by the self-call element.
 The exit condition is one team remaining, and when it is met the results are sent to the game and the league object is destroyed.
+The full results are then displayed by LeagueSimulatorPane.

 ## Implementation